 On May 5th, Isabel’s birthday, members of Hijas de su Maquilera Madre and Mujeres en Rebelión wheat pasted her image in the street, together with more than 70 drawings and photographs made in her honor.
 Dressed in t-shirts painted with handmade slogans and wearing handkerchiefs and N-95 masks over their faces, it is women who continue to demand justice and forge a path forward in these complicated times.

-This is the first report from Toward Freedom’s América Feminista series.
+This is the second report from Toward Freedom’s América Feminista series.
 Next week we’ll have a story about feminist movements in Uruguay.